wrightjamie/techtest/README.md

 Must Do

 - [ ] Change CMS branch back to master
-- [ ] Scroll to content link
+- [x] Scroll to content link
 - [ ] Pointer styles for cards
-- [ ] Hide 2nd title in posts from screen readers
+- [x] Hide 2nd title in posts from screen readers
-- [ ] Add CTA Links on Hero Pages
+- [x] Add CTA Links on Hero Pages

 Nice To Have

+- [ ] Add clearer ARIA roles / attributes
+- [ ] Prefers reduced motion
+- [ ] Relook at moving header to top on focus - it jumps on click preventing click
 - [ ] Add ability for galleries in posts
 - [ ] Next Page animation more like social links
 - [ ] Add perspective to images